EwenCollin/PyIntegrals/README.md

 # PyIntegrals
-Mathematical Integrals using rectangles approximation
+Mathematical Integrals using rectangles and trapeze approximation